 Rating: 4.5/5

 The Cloudflare MCP server earns a 4.5/5 — our highest rating — for solving the fundamental scalability problem in MCP with Code Mode, providing the broadest platform coverage of any single MCP server (2,500+ endpoints), and backing it with 16 specialized product servers that are all remote-first with proper OAuth authentication.
-The V8 sandbox execution model is genuinely secure, and the dual role as both server provider and hosting platform is unique in the ecosystem.
-It loses half a point for the dependency on agent JavaScript competency, the fragmented repository structure, and the relatively low community adoption of Code Mode so far.
-But the innovation here is real — this is what MCP servers should look like when a platform has thousands of endpoints to expose.
+The V8 sandbox execution model is genuinely secure, the ?codemode=false fallback addresses agent competency concerns, and the enterprise architecture with Portal Code Mode and Shadow MCP Detection shows Cloudflare thinking about real deployment scenarios.
+It loses half a point for the unpatched GraphQL injection (#320, 34 days), the Claude Code auth incompatibility (#95), the audit log schema fragility (#352), and the still-fragmented repository structure.
+The innovation and execution velocity remain exceptional — npm downloads up 73%, Code Mode stars up 29% — but the security response time needs to improve to maintain this rating.

 Use this if: You manage Cloudflare infrastructure and want AI-assisted operations across Workers, R2, D1, DNS, security, or any of their 2,500+ API endpoints.